 Sewing and quilting threads

 Thread has been essential from the beginning of man.
-We've come a long way since needing to use hide, reeds, and other naturally found elements to construct clothing, nets, carriers and more.
-Today, our sewing thread comes from two major sources: natural and synthetic fibers.
+We've come a long way since needing to use sinew, hide, reeds, and other naturally found elements to construct clothing, nets, carriers and more.
+Today, sewing and quilting threads are manufactured and produced from two major sources: natural fibers and synthetic fibers.

-Natural fibers come from plants and animals and are either spun or twisted into yarns.
-We are most familiar with cotton and wool, but other common thread products are made from silk, hemp, jute and linen (flax).
+Natural fibers are classified as fibers that originate from organic materials, namely plants and animals.
+These fibers are spun or twisted in yarn and then further processed into thread for sewing and quilting applications.
+We are most familiar with cotton thread and wool thread or wool floss, but there are many other types of natural threads that are made from silk, hemp, jute and linen (flax).

-Synthetic fibers are made from various chemicals or a combination of chemicals and natural products.
-Rayon is made from cellulose acetate and other chemicals and forced through small holes to form individual fibers.
+Synthetic fibers are made from various chemicals or a combination of chemical compounds and natural products.
+Rayon is a good example of what we consider an organic-sourced fiber that is processed with chemical compounds to create rayon thread.
+Rayon is made by combining cellulose acetate (a byproduct of wood) with chemical solutions and mixing this combination of materials through a series of vats and extruding (forcing the material through very small holes) to produce fine fibers.
 Other synthetic fibers are polyester, acrylic and nylon.
 In most cases, a synthetic fiber has greater strength than a natural fiber, but this is not a blanket statement.
-The method of processing and quality of raw materials greatly affect strength in threads.
+The processing methods and quality of raw materials used to create the fibers greatly affect strength and performance in threads.